 Frequently Asked Questions

-The Tax Cuts and Jobs Act of 2017 made temporary changes to individual income tax rules that expire December 31, 2026.
-Starting 2027, tax brackets revert to higher pre-TCJA rates, the standard deduction halves, personal exemptions return (~$5,300/person), the SALT $10,000 cap disappears, the AMT exemption drops sharply, the QBI deduction ends, and the child tax credit reverts from $2,000 to $1,000.
+The Tax Cuts and Jobs Act of 2017 made temporary changes to individual income tax rules that were set to expire December 31, 2026.
+Had they expired, brackets would have reverted to higher pre-TCJA rates, the standard deduction would have roughly halved, personal exemptions would have returned (~$5,300/person), the SALT cap would have lapsed, the AMT exemption would have dropped, the QBI deduction would have ended, and the child tax credit would have fallen from $2,000 to $1,000.
+It did not happen: OBBBA (signed July 2025) made the TCJA individual provisions permanent.

 Does the TCJA sunset affect estate planning?